 TGbn editor: Please insert a new definition as follows:

-access point identifier: [AP ID] A value used for identifying an AP, with which a Multi-AP coordination agreement has been set prior to or during a M-AP Coordination transmission.
+access point identifier: [AP ID] A value used for identifying an AP, during a Multi-AP Coordination (MAPC) transmission.

+Multi-AP Coordination: [MAPC] a framework that includes a set of coordination schemes (such as: Co-BF, Co-SR, Co-TDMA, Co-RTWT) and procedures for OBSS APs to coordinate their transmissions and improve communications reliability.

+3.4 Acronyms and abbreviations [M#50]

+MAPC Multi-AP Coordination

 Elements